Linkeway/niceview-dev-art/README.md

 This project is a fork of the excellent [GPeye/hammerbeam-slideshow](https://github.com/GPeye/hammerbeam-slideshow), adding on top of the original Hammerbeam art with developer-focused pixel art.

 ## Usage
+Eaxmple commit to use this repo for your keyboard repo can be seen [here](https://github.com/Linkeway/zmk-sofle/commit/405490bba00eee40d147506293cb0d865d9e03c0).

 To use this module, first add it to your config/west.yml by adding a new entry to remotes and projects: